browserengineering/book/book/forms.md

 store the guest book state, generate HTML pages, and respond to `POST` requests.

-Let's store guest book entries in a list:
+Let's store guest book entries in a Python list.
+Usually web applications use *persistent* state, like a database, so that the server can be restarted without losing state, but our guest book need not be that resilient.

 ``` {.python file=server}
 ENTRIES = [ 'Pavel was here' ]
 ```

-Usually web applications use *persistent* state, like a database, so that the server can be restarted without losing state, but our guest book need not be that resilient.

 Next, `do_request` has to output HTML that shows those entries: